Ask a doctor about a prescription for ALDODERMA 1 mg/g + 3.5 mg/g CREAM

 Pregnancy, breastfeeding, and fertility

-Do not use Aldoderma if you are pregnant or breastfeeding, unless your doctor considers that the potential benefit justifies the possible risks.
+Do not use Aldoderma if you are pregnant or breastfeeding, unless your doctor considers that the potential benefit justifies the potential risks.

-Generally, during the first trimester of pregnancy, the use of topical preparations containing corticosteroids should be avoided.
-Specifically, during pregnancy, women planning to become pregnant and breastfeeding should avoid treating extensive areas, prolonged use, or occlusive dressings.
+In general, during the first trimester of pregnancy, the use of topical preparations containing corticosteroids should be avoided.
+In particular, during pregnancy, women planning a pregnancy, and breastfeeding, treatment of extensive areas, prolonged use, or occlusive dressings should be avoided.

-If your doctor decides to use it, do not apply ointment to the breasts.
+If your doctor decides that you should use it, do not apply the ointment to the breasts.

-This medication may cause local skin reactions (such as contact dermatitis) due to cetomacrogol and stearyl alcohol.
+This medicine may cause local skin reactions (such as contact dermatitis) because it contains cetyl alcohol and stearic alcohol.

-It may cause allergic reactions (possibly delayed), due to methyl parahydroxybenzoate (E-218).
+It may cause allergic reactions (possibly delayed) because it contains methylparaben (E-218).

 The tube contains a seal that is opened by following the instructions: